ChatAndBuild/.github/profile/README.md

 - **Zero Technical Barrier** - No coding experience required
 - **No Complexity Ceiling** - Unlike no-code tools, there's no limit to what you can build
 - **True Ownership** - You own everything you create

-**🌐 Part of the Pivotal Ecosystem**
-> ChatAndBuild is the cornerstone of Pivotal's vision to create the infrastructure for the intention economy - where value flows to creators and users, not platforms.

-- ChatAndBuild.com - Turn ideas into applications
-- Non Fungible Agents (nfa.xyz) - The BEP007 Standard
-- PivotalChain - Make Bitcoin productive through staking

 **📱 Build Examples**